 WORK PRACTICES AND HYGIENE PRACTICES: As with all chemicals, avoid getting this product ON YOU or IN YOU.
 Wash hands thoroughly after handling this product or equipment and containers that contain this product.
-Avoid splashing or spraying this product.
+Avoid generating airborne dusts of this product.
 Do not eat or drink while administering or handling the product to patients.
 Follow SPECIFIC USE INSTRUCTIONS supplied with product.
 Particular care in working with this product must be practiced in pharmacies and other preparation areas and during manufacture of this product.
-Precautions should be taken during the following activities:
+Use of this product should meet the provisions outlined as follows.